osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

  ```

 ##### Response
 All Measurements from both streams with missing values interpolated.
 If the missing values are between valid measurements within a stream, they are interpolated.
+For more information, see [Interpolation](xref:sdsReadingData#interpolation).
 If the missing values are outside of the boundary values, they are extrapolated.
+For more information, see [Extrapolation](xref:sdsReadingData#extrapolation).

 **Note:** The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
 All join requests with interpolations will honor the interpolation mode of the stream type or type property.
-For more information, see [Interpolation](xref:sdsReadingData#interpolation).

 ##### Example response body